NFDI4BIOIMAGE/omero-arc-activities/README.md

 ## Setting up this repository and repository structure overview

 As a start, the following repository structure is suggested.
-In case of setting the repository public, only public sharabel content can be added to the respective directories.
 In order to work with multiple team members, the following is suggested when setting up this repository:
 - Setting up a contributions guide including review and merge rules is suggested.
 - At least 2-3 administrators should be identified.